This website uses cookies to ensure you get the best experience on our website. Learn more

 Wildlife safaris

-The Hoarusib River valley, in which Leylandsdrift Camp is situated, is a great place to track desert-adapted elephant.
-The vegetation and natural springs in the area act as magnets for these wonderful animals, as well as other desert dwelling species.
+The Hoarusib River valley, in which Leylandsdrift Camp is situated, is a great place to track desert-adapted elephants.
+The riverine vegetation and natural springs act as magnets for these animals, as well as for other desert-dwelling species.

 Children